 What Happens After Your Boat or RV Is Repossessed?

 When you take out a loan to buy a boat or RV, you sign a contract that uses the asset as collateral.
-This means your boat or RV is used to secure the loan, and the lender can take the vehicle from you if you fail to make loan repayments as agreed.
+Your boat or RV is used to secure the loan, and the lender can take the vehicle from you if you fail to make loan repayments as agreed.
 When this happens, a repo person can arrive as soon as one day after a missed payment and essentially take the boat or RV away.

 You should then receive a letter from the lender stating that the vehicle has been repossessed.
 This letter will outline your rights and invite you to collect your personal items from the vehicle.
 You might also be given a timeline in which you can pay off the outstanding debt in order to get your assets back.